sdlambert/basic-webpage-1/README.md

 My Github Pages repo can be found at:
 https://github.com/schm0/schm0.github.io/

-And, soon, you can see my customized homepage at:
+You can see my homepage here:

 http://schm0.github.io/